Friday 21 Jumada al-ula 1446 - 22 November 2024

 With regard to the books called al-Hisn al-Haseen, Hirz al-Jawshan and as-Sab‘ah al-‘Uqood, taking them as amulets is not permitted.

-With regard to reciting Aayat al-Kursiy when going to sleep, it is beneficial, and reciting Qul Huwa Allahu Ahad and al-Mi‘wadhatayn [i.e., the last three soorahs of the Qur’an] is also beneficial.
+With regard to reciting Aayat al-Kursiy when going to sleep, it is beneficial, and reciting Qul Huwa Allahu Ahad and al-Mi‘wadhatayn [i.e., the last three soorahs of the Quran] is also beneficial.
 End quote.

-We have discussed this dhikr previously in the answers to questions no. 120050 and 105378.
+We have discussed this dhikr previously in the answer to question no. 105378.

 Based on that, we advise the questioner to strive hard to recite only the supplications that are soundly narrated, and to avoid fabricated supplications and innovated awraad.